TianYu-00/DST-WhereIsIt/README.md

         - [x] Repeat previous entity search
         - [x] Clear old directional beam when new beam is generated
         - [x] Favourite entity
-        - [ ] Allow players to have their own keybinds
+        - [x] Allow players to have their own keybinds

-### Allow users to have their own keybinds

-- Move all keybinds to in game instead of mod config.